Walking: The Hillwalkers

 We try to have walks planned for a few weeks ahead.
 The walks are not usually recced in advance; they can be a bit experimental and, occasionally, we just go where the mood takes us (with some regard for the weather!).
 They average 11 miles but can range from 8/9 miles in the winter up to, occasionally, 16/17 miles in the summer.
 Because we are usually in the hills, the walks are strenuous and only suitable for strong walkers.

 Members of the Group take it in turn to suggest and lead the walks and everyone is encouraged to participate and develop their navigation and leadership skills.

-We meet at Chepstow Leisure Centre, leaving at 8.30am.
+We usually meet at Chepstow Leisure Centre, leaving at 8.30am.
+However, while we have to take precautions with the coronavirus, the recommendation is that each Hillwalker travels direct to the walk start with only members of the same household in the car.
 For general information about joining the Hillwalkers, where we meet etc., see: Hillwalkers: General information

 To see a basic translation of elements of Welsh place names into English, see: Hillwalkers: General Information

 For highlights and summary of the Hillwalkers year on the hills in 2019, see 2019 Hillwalkers Highlights

 To see how to pay for Trips and Christmas Meal click on Payment Options

 - The Beacons Way in 2012, and then again in 2018, from May to September.
 We tackled it over 9 days, including 3 days from a base at Llanddeusant YH.
 The Beacons Way is a long and challenging route through the most beautiful and wild areas of the Brecon Beacons National Park.
 It is almost 100 miles, beginning at Ysgyryd Fawr (Holy Mountain) and ending in Bethlehem.